colouredflower/colouredflower/README.md

 - 💬 Ask me about html or php, wordpress
 - 📫 How to reach me: Discord Username: Coloured ❀ Flower#0349
 - 😄 Pronouns: Php and Wordpress maseter
-- ⚡ Fun fact: Collabrate with me in php.
+- ⚡ Fun fact: I want to learn ps language.